Tech upstarts threaten TV broadcast model

 But broadcasters fear the services will continue to expand, cutting into their viewing audience and advertising revenue.

-Even though courts have made preliminary decisions in favor of Dish and Aereo, both cases are still in the early stages and those decisions could ultimately be reversed.
+Even though courts have made preliminary decisions in favour of Dish and Aereo, both cases are still in the early stages and those decisions could ultimately be reversed.

 FORCING CHANGE